 The tear can reduce blood flow to the tissues that the aorta serves.
 Over time, the tear can block blood flow through the artery or burst.
 If this happens, it usually occurs in the chest portion of the aorta.

-Researchers are developing and testing fabric stents that will prevent blood from flowing into aortic tears.
-A fabric stent placed within the torn area of the aorta might help restore normal blood flow and reduce the risk of a burst aorta.
+Researchers are developing and testing new kinds of stents that will prevent blood from flowing into aortic tears.
+A stent placed within the torn area of the aorta might help restore normal blood flow and reduce the risk of a burst aorta.

 The NHLBI updates Health Topics articles on a biennial cycle based on a thorough review of research findings and new literature.
 The articles also are updated as needed if important new research is published.
 The date on each Health Topics article reflects when the content was originally posted or last revised.